jakeyoos/documents/12_explore_basics.md

 ## Joining Multiple Views in the Same Explore

 As we've seen, views are similar to SQL tables.
 Just as you can join tables together in SQL, you can join views together within an explore.
-Let's look at the more complex and more typical explore "order_items" explore:
+Let's look at the more complex and more typical "order_items" explore:

 <div style="border-radius:5px 5px 0 0;padding:8px;background-color:rgb(221,221,221);">
  From the <a href="https://learn2.looker.com/projects/e-commerce/files/e_commerce.model.lkml" style="font-family:Monaco,Menlo,Consolas,Courier New,monospace;">e_commerce</a> Model File</a>